The Prompt Course · 5 lessons · Free

 With CoT

-Why it works: the model is forced to build up its reasoning step by step instead of jumping to a conclusion.
-The intermediate steps are visible — you can see where the reasoning might break down.
+Why it works: the model is forced to build its reasoning step by step instead of jumping to the conclusion.
+The intermediate steps are visible — you can see where the reasoning might falter.

-Key phrases that activate CoT: "Think through this step by step" · "Analyze each alternative before recommending" · "Show your reasoning" · "Go through pros and cons systematically"
+Key phrases that activate CoT: "Think through this step by step" · "Analyze each option before recommending" · "Show your reasoning" · "Go through the pros and cons systematically"

 Few-shot prompting — teach AI with examples